How to Write a Haiku: Structure, Rules, and Examples

 There are various types of haiku, and exploring different forms can help you find your unique style.

-If you're struggling to come up with ideas, consider using our haiku generator to spark your creativity.
+If you're struggling to come up with ideas, consider using our haiku writer online to spark your creativity.

 A traditional Japanese haiku often includes a seasonal word (kigo) and a cutting word (kireji), which can add depth and resonance to the poem.